Sandipkushwaha20/Food-Delivery-App/README.md

 # Router

-## 2 types of Routing in web apps
+## 2 Types of Routing in Web apps
    ### Client Side Routing
     ``` javascript
       <Link to="path"></Link>
    ```
-   - It's not making network call, all the components are already loaded into our app when I loaded at the first time.
+   - It's not making network calls, all the components are already loaded into our app when I loaded at the first time.

    ### Server Side Routing
     ``` javascript
       <a href="path"></a>
    ```
-   - It's making network call and loading whole page again.
+   - It's making a network call and loading the whole page again.

 # React Life Cycle Method